woutervdijke/CatGPT/README.md

 In summary, the ChatGPT use case I see is to get a quick basic structure as a starting point for building a site.
 But AI is not good at getting the site to do creative things.

+### Some credits
-Some credits: the airplane icon is from FontAwesome, the user avatar is from Iconsax.
+The airplane icon is from FontAwesome, the user avatar is from Iconsax.
 The site lives on Netlify, I use Counter.dev to get some statistics.

 The cat in the image is called Suus.